 For many years the hedgehog was a familiar inhabitant of parks, gardens, cemeteries, railway embankments and waste ground.
-However, in recent times their numbers have crashed from maybe 36 million in the 1950’s to less than a million today.
+However, in recent times their numbers have crashed – from around 36 million in the 1950s to less than a million today.
 These nocturnal animals are now a rare sight, often only spotted out in the daylight when they are in distress or unwell.

-Suburban gardens however provide the hedgehog with many opportunities for foraging, breeding and hibernating.
+Suburban gardens, however, can provide the hedgehog with many opportunities for foraging, breeding and hibernating.
 They may be found under compost heaps, under log piles, behind sheds and below hedges as their name suggests.
-You can also provide safe haven for hedgehogs by purchasing a Wildlife World Hogitat or Hedgehog Igloo.
+You can also provide a safe haven for hedgehogs by purchasing a Wildlife World Hogilo or Hedgehog Igloo.
 Gardens are excellent sources of food for hedgehogs, such as worms, slugs and beetles.
-You can make your garden even more valuable if it’s interconnected to neighbour’s garden via holes in the bottom of a garden fence to make a good size hedgehog territory.
+You can make your garden even more valuable if it’s interconnected to a neighbour’s garden, via holes in the bottom of a garden fence, to make a good size hedgehog territory.

 What do hedgehogs eat?

 If you would like to help hedgehogs you can buy specially formulated Hedgehog Food such as the Spikes range.
-However, if you don’t want to buy anything special you may put out a saucer of meat-based dog or cat food (don’t use fish-based) and as a welcome supplement to its normal diet.
-You can mash the cat food with a little bit of cereal like weetabix, bran or wholemeal bread to give it some bulk.
-You can also feed meat based cat biscuits as these are good for the teeth.
+However, if you don’t want to buy anything special you may put out a saucer of meat-based dog or cat food (don’t use fish-based food) as a welcome supplement to a hedgehog’s normal diet.
+You can mash the cat food with a little bit of cereal like weetabix, bran or wholemeal bread, to give it some bulk.
+You can also feed meat-based cat biscuits as these are good for the teeth.
 Other “treats” can include meal worms, sultanas, small pieces of fruit, cooked potato, light fruitcake, plain biscuits, cooked chicken, and raw mince.
 Even if you don’t feed your hedgehogs, please always may sure there is a shallow dish of water especially during the summer months.